ericz0u/Testing/README.md

 # FineTuning
-Learning how to fine tune models
+Me learning how to fine tune models, doing a couple goofy projects and recording them here as a kind of study log.